whoisdsmith/AI-MTHRFCKR/README.md

 - [Mage Space](http://www.mage.space) - Create Anything
 - [Neuralcanvas](http://neuralcanvas.io) - Neural Canvas - AI Comic Generator.
 Express Your Creativity With The Support Of AI - Create AI Generated Illustrations For Your Comics, Blogposts, E-book, Graphic Novels And More
 - [NightCafe](http://creator.nightcafe.studio) - AI Art Generator, AI Art Maker.
 AI Art Generator App. ✅ Fast ✅ Free ✅ Easy.
 Create Amazing Artworks Using Artificial Intelligence
-- [Nijijourney](https://nijijourney.com/en/): Nijijourney is a platform that provides businesses with travel solutions.
+- [Nijijourney](https://nijijourney.com/en/): Nijijourney Is A Platform That Provides Businesses With Travel Solutions.
 - [Not Me Netlify](http://not-me.netlify.app) - Autoportrait - Create AI Portraits.
 Browse Millions Of Styles Or Create Your Own, Generate AI Autoportraits
 - [OddVibe](http://www.oddvibe.com) - Oddvibe: The Finest Collection Of Unnerving AI-Generated Images.
 Get Your Fix Of Creepy AI-generated Images.
 But Be Warned, You May Never Sleep Again
 - [Partly](http://www.partly.ai) - Mind-Blowing Art From Your Photos, By Partly AI.
 Transform Your Photos Into Works Of Art With The Help Of AI Magic!